pe-st/garmin-connect-export/README.md

 ```

 Examples:
-`python gcexport3.py --count all` will download all of your data to a dated directory.
+`python gcexport.py --count all` will download all of your data to a dated directory.

-`python gcexport3.py -d ~/MyActivities -c 3 -f original -u --username bobbyjoe --password bestpasswordever1` will download your three most recent activities in the FIT file format (or whatever they were uploaded as) into the `~/MyActivities` directory (unless they already exist).
-Using the `--username` and `--password` flags are not recommended because your password will be stored in your command line history.
-Instead, omit them to be prompted (and note that nothing will be displayed when you type your password).
+`python gcexport.py -d ~/MyActivities -c 3 -f original -u --username bobbyjoe --password bestpasswordever1` will download your three most recent activities in the FIT file format (or whatever they were uploaded as) into the `~/MyActivities` directory (unless they already exist).
+Using the `--password` flags is not recommended because your password will be stored in your command line history.
+Instead, omit it to be prompted (and note that nothing will be displayed when you type your password).
+Equally you might not want to have the username stored in your command line history; in this case avoid also to give the `--username` option, and you'll be prompted for it.
+Note also that depending on the age of your garmin account your username is the email address (I myself still can login both with username and email address, but I've had a report that for some users the email address is mandatory to login).

-Alternatively, you may run it with `./gcexport3.py` if you set the file as executable (i.e., `chmod u+x gcexport3.py`).
+Alternatively, you may run it with `./gcexport.py` if you set the file as executable (i.e., `chmod u+x gcexport.py`).

 Of course, you must have Python installed to run this.
 Most Mac and Linux users should already have it.
 Also, as stated above, you should have some basic command line experience.